leilafouda/lfouda/content/research/index.md

 Disentangling the complex life histories of marine species is challenging, but necessary to understanding how foraging regimes, habitat use, and the changing environment lead to animal fitness and individual success in terms of survival and reproduction.
 It is necessary for local and global conservation practices as climate change continues to drive environmental changes.

-In my work on *loggerhead sea turtles*, I determined how foraging choices, endogenous reserves, and variations in health indices impact individual reproductive fitness and ultimately offspring fitness.
+In my work on loggerhead sea turtles, I determined how foraging choices, endogenous reserves, and variations in health indices impact individual reproductive fitness and ultimately offspring fitness.
 I established a **novel, minimally invasive** measure to examine changes in endogenous reserves.

 I have extensive and varied experiences in both field and laboratory-based skills and have worked at remote field sites while conducted surveys from vessels and land.
 I can think quickly and adapt as situations change.
 In the lab I am thorough and meticulous both in an established laboratory setting and at temporary field site set ups.
 Furthermore, I am committed to passing on my knowledge and skills to the next generation of scientists as well as promoting peer-to-peer learning.